vladimir-mawla/MindShift/README.md

 <br><br>
 <img src="./readme/title5.svg"/>

-> Uing the above mentioned tech stacks and the wireframes built with figma, the implementation of the app is shown as below, these are screenshots from the real app
+> Using the above mentioned tech stacks and the wireframes built with figma, the implementation of the app is shown as below.
+These are screenshots from the real app

 | Landing  | Home  |
 | -----------------| -----|